Skip to content

 Add a Server

-This connects to the server, retrieves its SSH host key, and saves the configuration.
+This connects to the server, retrieves its SSH host key (and, in secure mode, pins the TLS cert and mints your token), and saves the configuration.

 Create a Shed